AnIdiotsGuide/discordjs-bot-guide/other-guides/env-files.md

 const client = new Discord.Client();

-// "process.env" access the environment variables for the running node process.
-TOKEN is the environment variable you defined in your .env file const token = process.env.TOKEN;
+// "process.env" accesses the environment variables for the running node process.
+PREFIX is the environment variable you defined in your .env file const prefix = process.env.PREFIX;
-const prefix = process.env.PREFIX;

 client.on('ready', () => {
   console.log(`Logged in as ${client.user.tag}!`);
 });

-client.on('message', msg => {
+client.on('message', message => {

   // Here's I'm using one of An Idiot's Guide's basic command handlers.
 Using the PREFIX environment variable above, I can do the same as the bot token below if (message.author.bot) return;